Belonging is a Skill

 7pm to 9pm with book signing to follow

-The livestream recording will be available to watch as often as you like, for 30 days, for folks who purchase that option.
+The livestream recording will be available to watch as often as you like, until March 22nd only.

 Toko-pa’s award-winning book Belonging: Remembering Ourselves Home will be available for sale at the talk.
 Book signing to follow, 9 to 930pm.